Men of Israel: Reaction

 The film received widespread press coverage, particularly for its use of an all-Jewish, Israeli cast.
-Tablet Magazines Wayne Hoffman noted that Jewish porn stars like Harry Reems of Deep Throat and Ron Jeremy adopted deracinated porn names.
+Tablet Magazine's Wayne Hoffman noted that Jewish porn stars like Harry Reems of Deep Throat and Ron Jeremy adopted deracinated porn names.
 Writing on the Los Angeles Times website, Patrick Goldstein observed that the stars of the film use plausibly Jewish and/or Israeli names, and that "whenever Jews are more open about their Jewish identity -- as the Adam Sandler, Judd Apatow and Sarah Silverman generation of comedians has been in recent years -- it sounds like a healthy development, as it would be for any minority culture."
 Haaretz openly wondered "Can gay porn save Israel's image?"

 After the film's release in July 2009, Lucas wrote a letter on August 31 to the website GoGay, Israel's largest LGBT Internet site, admonishing closeted Israeli gays.
 He wrote the letter after Israeli men "started hitting me up on the web site, inviting me to hook up, then said they're not out.
 They're delusional.
 They're cruising this web site, benefiting from the fights of other people.
 They think the gay movement has nothing to do with them, that the shooting of gay youths in Tel Aviv has nothing to do with them.
 What reason is there to be in the closet in Israel in 2009?
 It's embarrassing."

-Max Blumenthal commented that the film was shot in "a Palestinian village that was ethnically cleansed by Zionist militias in 1948."
-Nadia Awad, a Palestinian American film maker, referred to this as "desecration porn".
+Conspiracy theorist Max Blumenthal claimed that the film was shot in "a Palestinian village that was ethnically cleansed by Zionist militias in 1948."
+Nadia Awad, a Palestinian-American filmmaker, referred to this as "desecration porn".
+Brett Remkus Britt argued that this movie is pinkwashing the Israeli occupation of Palestinian land.
+Evangelos Tziallas stated that Lucas, through this film, attempted to reinforce the symbolic distinction between East and West.